 Yes, you need a budget for all of your spending.
 However, your gift budget shouldn’t be hastily scraped together at the last minute.
 It would help if you had a budget category for gifts year-round.
-Gift-giving occasions pop up all year long, Valentine’s Day, graduations, and anniversaries.
+Gift-giving occasions, Valentine’s Day, graduations, and anniversaries pop up all year.
 Many of these holidays shouldn’t come as a shock.
 For example, Christmas is on the same date each year.

 Raising kids isn’t cheap.
 It costs a quarter of a million dollars to do it for 18, which doesn’t even include college.
 The money you save by following the rule can be better spent buying your children food or health insurance.